-$[\]frac{16}{3}$ If a school does not have an applicable gateway grade, the total score will be out of 95%.
-If a school has neither $\frac{3^{rd}}{3}$ nor $\frac{8^{th}}{3}$ grades and has grades in between, the school will not receive a Gateway Measure and the total score will be out of 90%.
+17 If a school does not have an applicable gateway grade, the total score will be out of 95%.
+If a school has neither 3rd nor 8th grades and has grades in between, the school will not receive a Gateway Measure and the total score will be out of 90%.

-Early Childhood Growing Schools without DC PCSB-approved PMF Growth Assessment18
+Early Childhood Growing Schools without DC PCSB-approved PMF Growth Assessment

-Weight Category Measure Weight Floor Target 0% Student Progress Not Applicable 0% Not Applicable 070 Student Flogress Not Applicable 070 Not A plicable Level 3: Approaching College and Career Readiness and Above in ELA (all tested grades) 0% 0 100.0 0% Student Achievement 17 Level 3: Approaching College and Career Readiness and Above in Math (all tested grades) 0% 0 100.0 Level 4 and 5: College and Career Ready in ELA (all tested grades) 0% 0 58.8 Level 4 and 5 College and Career Ready in Math (all tested grades) 0% 0 64.2 0% Gateway Grade 3 ELA: College and Career Ready (returning students, if applicable) 0% 0 58.5 Teacher Interaction: CLASS Emotional Support 20% 4.5 6 1000/ School Teacher Interaction: CLASS Classroom Organization 20% 4.5 6 100% Environment Teacher Interaction: CLASS Instructional Support 20% 2 4 Attendance 20% 85.0 95.0 Re-Enrollment 20% 67.0 92.0
+Category Measure Possible Points Floor Target Student Not Applicable 0 Not Ap plicable Progress Not Applicable Not Ap plicable Level 3: Approaching College and Career Readiness and Above in ELA (Elementary Grades all tested grades) 0 0 100.0 Student Achievement 18 Level 3: Approaching College and Career Readiness and Above in Math (all tested grades Elementary Grades) 0 0 100.0 Level 4 and 5: College and Career Ready in ELA (all tested grades) Elementary Grades) 0 0 Level 4 and 5: College and Career Ready in Math (all tested grades Elementary Grades) 0 0 Gateway Grade 3 ELA: College and Career Ready (returning students, if applicable) 0% θ Teacher Interaction: CLASS Emotional Support 20 18 4.5 6 School Teacher Interaction: CLASS Classroom Organization 20 18 4.5 6 Environment Teacher Interaction: CLASS Instructional Support 2 4 0 2 4 Attendance 20 85.0 95.0 Re-Enrollment 20 67.0 92.0 Total Points Poss ible 100

-[•] This framework will receive an overall score but not a tier since student progress and achievement are not included in the overall score.
+• This framework will receive an overall score but not a tier since student progress and achievement are not included in the overall score.
 A tier will be assigned when the school grows to include grade 4.